orangewaxcap/cellcounter/README.md

 8. Click the prep file for download button.
 9. Click the download ImageJ file button.

-The test image is sourced from [http://www.gensat.org/imagenavigator.jsp?imageID=50657].
+A test image and an example output file are available in this repo.
+The test image is sourced from http://www.gensat.org/imagenavigator.jsp?imageID=50657.